ml4ai/delphi/README.md

     <venv>/lib/python<version>/site-packages/project.pth
     ```
     NOTE: you may need to create the `project.pth` if one does not already
     exist.
-Otherwise, just append the environment variable declarations to
-    the end of that file.
     To this file you simply add the absolute path to the Delphi root (you
-    do not use export or PYTHONPATH, for example:
+    do not use export or PYTHONPATH), for example:
     ```
     /Users/claytonm/Documents/repository/delphi
     ```